krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - Cloud is an extension of your datacenter – access using private IP
   - Consistent network performance and throughput
   - For HA, use multiple DX Locations or use a backup VPN over the internet
+  - cost of transferring data from aws to data center is significantly lower than transferring data over the public internet
+  - __no encryption__
   - Complex setup:
     - AWS has 100+ Direct Connect locations worldwide.
 Choose the one closest to your data center.
     - Access resources in any of the AWS regions
     - For Critical workloads, use two Direct Connect locations (location or device failure)

 - __Combine Direct Connect and a VPN connection__: In this case, you're actually using a VPN connection over your Direct Connect link.
 Why would you do that?
 Well, you get an encrypted tunnel over your Direct Connect connection.
 So, it's more secure in theory at least than Direct Connect alone.

 - __VPN CloudHub__
   - What: connect your locations in a hub and spoke manner using AWS's Virtual Private Gateway.
 So, it's VPN connections from multiple office locations or multiple data centers that you might have.
   - When: linking your remote offices for backup or primary WAN access to AWS resources and to each other because it will route between them as well.